dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 ``gadget-label-key``

--  The label key is a function that is used to compute the label of each item in a collection gadget, and therefore defines the “printed representation” of each item.
+-  The label key is a function that is used to compute the label of each item in a collection gadget, and therefore defines the "printed representation" of each item.
 If ``gadget-label-key`` is not explicitly defined for a collection gadget, its items are labeled numerically.

 ``gadget-value-key``